Skip to Content

 Kay Conger

-Carterville Lions did it again, making it to state for the 10th year in a row.
-These girls and guy worked hard from May of last year up until now to make it to the point they are at now.
-With many 1st place wins at competitions, they qualified for state again.
+Carterville Lions did it again, by making it to state for the 10th year in a row.
+These girls and guy worked hard from May of last year up until now to make it to this point.
+With many wins at competitions, they qualified for state again.

 After all these months of practice all summer and 5 days a week during the school months.
-There hard work paid off and they reached there goal.
+Their hard work paid off, and they reached there goal.

-They got sent off by the Carterville High School band on Thursday February the 13th where they took the road to Bloomington.
-When they got there they would practice before there first round of State, Friday February 14th.
+The Carterville High School band and student body did a sendoff for the team on Thursday, February 6.
+From there the team took to the road to Bloomington, IL.
+When they got there, they practiced before there first round of State, Friday February 7.

 They got up early the next day to practice more before they took the floor at in the morning.
-They took the mat and did pretty good placing in the top ten meaning they would make it to day two.
+They took the mat and did pretty good placing in the top ten qualifying them for day two.

-Carterville for the past decade has had and made the opportunity to qualify for State.
-Meaning many all of the girls have made it to state every year.
 “I am honored to have had the opportunity to compete at state both days one and two for all 3 years of my high school career!
-The feeling of hearing the name “Carterville” be called out as the top 10 in State always fills me with an overwhelming amount of pride.”
-Addy Horn (11).
+The feeling of hearing the name “Carterville” be called out as the top 10 in State always fills me with an overwhelming amount of pride” said junior Addy Horn.

-The girls and guy will continue doing sidelines for boys basketball of the remainder of the season and will start open gyms starting in may.
-In preparation for the next season so they can come back to there goal every year of making it to State.
+The team will continue doing sidelines for boys basketball form the remainder of the season and will start open gyms starting in May.

-With this year there was also a new addition to the seniors of the team.
-Senior Malachi Mcgee, was the first guy in school history to join the Carterville High School cheer team alongside doing track and football.
-He has been a major help to the team and has been doing great when coming to back spotting.
-“It motivated me to do better being one of the first males to show boys can do it to and excel at it, and I hope others try new things like I have this year.”
-Malachi Mcgee (12)
+There was also a new addition to the seniors on the team this year.
+Senior Malachi McGee was the first guy in school history to join the Carterville High School cheer team alongside doing track and football.
+He has been a major help to the team.
+“It motivated me to do better being one of the first males to show boys can do it to and excel at it, and I hope others try new things like I have this year” said senior Malachi McGee.

 About the Contributor